 It includes all the type of infection caused by Candida species; all the body parts can be involved but the frequent one is the skin and mucous membranes (oral and genital).
 It is often seen that men are more susceptible to oral thrusts while females usually get a genital yeast infection.
-It has been calculated that more than 78% of women in fertile age had candidiasis infection at least once in their life, and more than 35 % has more than once in a year.
+Researches show that more than 78% of women in fertile age have had candidiasis infection at least once in their life, and more than 35% have had it more than once in a year.

-That’s why is important to know how to prevent and eventually cure this condition since it’s usually asymptomatic.
-Most of these infections require the use of antifungal drugs like Fluconazole, Ketoconazole, Nystidine and also requires maintaining proper hygiene.
+Since the disease is usually asymptomatic, it is important to know how to prevent and eventually cure it.
+For example, infections usually require the use of antifungal drugs like Fluconazole, Ketoconazole, Nystidine, and maintaining proper hygiene.

 What are the Common Causes?